Quick look

 Each one of these stages represents a different phase in the sales process.
 As your leads progress, you move them from one stage to the next by simply dragging and dropping their contact card.
 For example, when someone first comes in, they’re placed in the “New Lead” stage.
 After you’ve reached out to them, you’d move them to “Contacted,” and so on.

-The next step is to build the stages of your pipeline.
-This is where you name the steps like you see in our “Marketing Pipeline” example.
+The next step is to build and name the stages of your pipeline.
 Think of each stage as answering the question: “What’s happening at this point in the process?”
 A good stage name tells you what the lead status is and helps your team understand what needs to happen next.

 There’s no rule for how many stages you should create.
 Some pipelines have three or four stages, others have eight or more.
 It depends entirely on your business and how your sales process works.
 Just make sure the stages make sense to you and your team.